plaza tennis

 Tennis is a game that is steeped in tradition, and its scoring system is no exception The ad scoring system was adopted to avoid long matches and ensure that players had to win by a margin of two games The basic principles of the ad scoring system are straightforward Points are awarded in increments of 15, and the first point is called “15,” followed by “30,” then “40” If both players have won three points each, it’s called deuce After deuce, one player must win two consecutive points to reach advantage

-See also what is volley in tennis
+See also what is a tennis tiebreaker

 Deuce and Advantage Points